simonlehmann/Group3-Real-Estate-Site/README.md

 # PropertyDome
 ## Contributions
 To work on this project, you will need to set up your local development environment.
 Refer to the below guides for setting up your local development environment for your platform.
+> The project already has everything required to work on both Windows and Mac OS X development environments.

 ### Windows
 #### Installing Sublime Text 3